Ahl-i Hadith: Tenets

-Its adherents oppose taqlid.
-They reject being bound by the four mainstream Islamic jurisprudential mad'habs, and the four Imams.
+Its adherents oppose Taqlid.
+They reject being bound by the four mainstream Islamic jurisprudential Mad'habs, and the four Imams.
 Hence they are known as ghair muqallidīn (non-conformists).
-They repudiate the traditions of the schools of jurisprudence and consider it permissible to seek guidance directly from Qur'an and authentic hadith.
+They repudiate the traditions of the schools of jurisprudence and consider it permissible to seek guidance directly from Qur'an and authentic Hadith.
 This set them in opposition to the Sufi sects of the subcontinent with whom they often have arguments, and they disagree with followers of the Hanafi school of thought due to jurisprudential differences.
 Classical treatises of Hanbali theologian Ahmad ibn Taymiyya constitute one of the most important doctrinal references of the Ahl-i Hadith.
-These works were introduced to them under the influence of prominent Yemeni traditionalist scholar Muhammad Al-Shawkani.
+These works were introduced to them under the influence of prominent Yemeni traditionalist scholar Muhammad al-Shawkani.

 Ahl-i-Hadith movement continues the reform tradition of Shah Waliullah Dehlawi (1703–1762) whom the adherents regard as its first modern member.
-They also draw upon the teachings of his son Shah 'Abd al-Aziz Muhaddith Dehlavi, his follower Syed Ahmed Barelvi, and the Yemenite Qadi Muhammad ibn Ali Al-Shawkani (whom they regard as Shaykh al-Islam).
+They also draw upon the teachings of his son Shah 'Abd al-Aziz Muhaddith Dehlavi, his follower Syed Ahmed Barelvi, and the Yemenite Qadi Muhammad al-Shawkani (whom they regard as Shaykh al-Islam).
 Siddiq Hasan Khan's father studied under Shah Abd al-Aziz and Syed Nazir Husain was a student of the Muhaddith Shah Muhammad Ishaq, a grandson of Shah Waliullah Dehlawi.
-Due to their reliance on the Qur'an and Hadith only and their rejection of Qiyas (analogical reasoning) in Islamic law, the modern-day Ahl-i Hadith are often compared to the older Zahirite school of Fiqh (Islamic law), with which the Ahl-i Hadith consciously identify themselves.
+Due to their reliance on the Qur'an and Hadith only and their rejection of Qiyas (analogical reasoning) in Islamic law, the modern-day Ahl-i Hadith are often compared to the older Zahiri school of Fiqh (Islamic law), with which the Ahl-i Hadith consciously identify themselves.